LoyolaChicagoBooks/introcs-csharp/rst/stringindexing.rst

 *one* allowed).

 Many of the operations on strings depend upon referring to the positions of characters in the string.
+A position is given by a numerical *index* number.
 In C#, positions are counted *starting at 0*, not 1.
 The indices of the characters in the string "coding" are labeled: